 While I feel like I don’t have to say this, a lot can happen in one year (2020/2021 anyone?)
-This is particularly true for your finances—childcare, tuition or school expenses, cars, vacations, etc. It’s a great idea to do an annual mortgage check-up to review if your mortgage is still working for you in the context of your current financial situation.
+This is particularly true for your finances—childcare, tuition or school expenses, cars, vacations, etc. It’s a great idea to do an annual mortgage check-up!
+This is where we’ll review if your mortgage is still working for you in the context of your current financial situation.

 These are often the most common questions or concerns clients have at their annual mortgage check-up:

-- You’re making more money (or less money) than you were when you began your mortgage,
+- Are you making more money (or less money) than you were when you began your mortgage?

-- You’re carrying some credit card or other high-interest debt that is eating away at your monthly cash flow,
+- Have you taken on some credit card or other high-interest debt that is eating away at your monthly cash flow?

-- You’re considering a move to a new home in the next year or two,
+- Are you considering a move to a new home in the next year or two?

-- You’re a bit concerned about a large expense looming in your future like university tuition, a wedding, a leave from work, a new career or business, a big vacation or a new vehicle,
+- Is there a concern about a large expense looming in your future like university tuition, a wedding, a leave from work, a new career or business, a big vacation or a new vehicle?

-- You’re wondering if you can tap into some of your equity for a special renovation project to upgrade your home and,
+- Maybe you’re wondering if you can tap into some of your equity for a special renovation project to upgrade your home?

-- You’re wondering if you can afford a vacation property or are considering the benefits of an investment property.
+- Perhaps you’re wondering if you can afford a vacation property or are considering the benefits of an investment property?

-If any of these sound familiar to you, and if you have held your mortgage for a year or more then it’s worthwhile to reach out and schedule a chat about your current mortgage.
+If any of these sound familiar to you, and if you have held your mortgage for a year or more then it’s worthwhile to reach out and schedule a chat.

 And just like your initial mortgage purchase, my services are free to you!
-A mortgage is more than a single transaction and it can truly accomplish so much more when you properly structure and integrate your mortgage into your overall financial plan.
+A mortgage is more than a single transaction.
+It can truly accomplish so much more when you properly structure and integrate your mortgage into your overall financial plan.